kolypto/learning-and-playground/rust/README.md

-# rust/a05_ownership
+# rust/a05-ownership
 ## Ownership

+Ownerhip enables Rust to make memory safety guarantees without needing a garbage collector.

 Ownership: rules that govern how a program manages memory.
 It's checked by the compiler.
 None of the features of ownership will slow down the program while it's running.

 Memory is managed differently depending on whether it's in the stack or in the heap.

-* Stack: FIFO, requires structures of a known size.
+* Stack: LIFO order (push, pop); requires structures of a known size.

+    When a function is called, arguments and local variables get pushed onto the stack.
+    When the function is over, those values get popped back off the stack.

-* Heap: allocate memory.
+* Heap: uses memory allocation.
 It's slower because it requires more work to find a big enough space.

     Accessing data on the heap is also slower: you have to follow a pointer to get there.

-When a function is called, arguments and local variables get pushed onto the stack.
-When the function is over, those values get popped back off the stack.

 ## Ownership rules